 Glove Puppets

 Straight from the “International Paramedic Practice of Improvisation”!
 Some creative practitioners have been known to use ECG dots as eyes.
-Simple and easy and the kids seem to love them.
-Plenty of evidence out there to support it too.
+Simple and easy, and the kids seem to love them.
+There is plenty of evidence out there to support it, too.

 Bubbles